janpfeifer/gonb/README.md

   * It is a special commands for *GoNB* that means "insert a `func main {...}` here".
     There are many other special commands, see `%help` for the complete list, or check out the [**tutorial**](examples/tutorial.ipynb).
-* Why is the test coverage so low?
-  * Orchestrating the tests from front-end and Jupyter is not trivial — I didn't find a tool to easily do that.
-    Same with `gopls`.
-    Help, or pointers are wanted here (see TODO below).

 # TODOs